akutz/go-generics-the-hard-way/02-hello-world/01-the-problem.md

 ## The problem

-If you have ever worked with the Amazon Web Services SDK for Go or Kubernetes Custom Resource Definitions (CRD) in Go, then you are very aware of all the occasions where some optional field takes a `string` or `bool` by address, for example ([Go playground](https://gotipplay.golang.org/p/ZRvbHRYAodL)):
+If you have ever worked with the Amazon Web Services SDK for Go or Kubernetes Custom Resource Definitions (CRD) in Go, then you are no doubt quite familiar when some argument or field takes a pointer to a `string` or `int`, for example ([Go playground](https://gotipplay.golang.org/p/r6Dv9T0kCvJ)):

 ```go
 package main